victorKM/Automate-the-Boring-Stuff-with-Python-Programming/README.md

 # Automate-the-Boring-Stuff-with-Python-Programming
-Codes of this course in Udemy
+Codes and notes of this course in Udemy